emn178/jquery-animations/README.md

 Available values please refer to [animation-timing-function](http://www.w3schools.com/cssref/css3_pr_animation-timing-function.asp)

-###### *overlay: `Boolean` (default: `false`)*
+###### *combinable: `Boolean` (default: `false`)*
-Sets the flag determining the animation combines with previoud animation if exists.
-It will stop preivous animation when sets false.
+Sets the flag determining the animation combines with other animations.
+It will stop running animation when sets false.

+###### *start: `Function(options)`*
+Sets the callback function to call once the animation begins..

 ###### *complete: `Function(options)`*
 Sets the callback function to call once the animation is complete.

-###### *start: `Function(options)`*
-Sets the callback function to call once the animation begins..
+Notice, if there is any animation running inside target element, it won't trigger untill all done.

 ###### *fail: `Function(options)`*
-Sets the callback function to call when the animation fails to complete .
+Sets the callback function to call when the animation fails to complete.
+Notice, if there is any animation running inside target element, it won't trigger untill all done.

 ###### *always: `Function(options)`*
 Sets the callback function to call when the animation completes or stops without completing.
+Notice, if there is any animation running inside target element, it won't trigger untill all done.

+###### *custom: `Object`*
+Set customized options for each animation.
+Defines the same key as animation ID or name in this object.
+Customized options structure is the same with options of global.

+###### *animation defined options*
+There could be some plugin defined options, eg. `strength` option in `shake` animation.

+#### animate(animation)
+Perform CSS3 inlince animations.

+##### *animation: `Object`*
+Extends options structure previously, but there must be a option `keyframes` in this object.

+###### *keyframes: `Object`*
+Specifies the keyframes of animation, just like css structure.

 #### finish()
 Stop CSS3 animations and trigger complete event.
 This method extends from [jQuery.finish()](https://api.jquery.com/finish/)